The future of education, by Detroit’s design

 - Imagine updated curriculum that includes the latest discoveries and advances; Picture curriculum that features thought leaders who reflect the student population, fostering belonging and possibility.

 - Imagine spaces to get hands-on with the latest technology and where peer collaboration is constant.

 - Imagine spaces that feel safe, where children and teens are ALWAYS welcome and supported.

-- Picture school as a place to express wonderings and ideas without fear, where students feel validated and supported.
+- Imagine school as a place to express wonderings and ideas without fear, where students feel validated and supported.

-- Picture schools focused on total well-being, not on test scores.
+- Imagine schools focused on total well-being, not on test scores.

-- Picture healthy schedules, with awareness that school isn’t the only thing on students’ plate.
+- Imagine healthy schedules, with awareness that school isn’t the only thing on students’ plate.

 - Imagine codes of conduct that are written with student input and followed by everyone, including teachers and staff.

 - Imagine students being part of something bigger than themselves, making a difference alongside others.

 During our session, the teens were forthcoming about their educational experiences that didn’t live up to their vision, nor to any acceptable or ethical standard, but they also gave examples of schools, afterschool programs, and specific education leaders who are responsive to student input and are getting some things very right.

 Their vision for the education system is not pie in the sky.
 It’s just pie, with a clear list of ingredients.

 This is the storytelling exercise we used to help the high schoolers envision what public education would look and feel like in an ideal world.
 Let us know what you imagine by commenting below!

 This Beau.
 Beau is the beautiful baby boy of my colleague, Terry, and his wife, Shea.